luisgcode/luisgcode/README.md

 ## 🛠 Skills
-HTML, CSS, JavaScript, Sass, and learning more...
+HTML, CSS, JavaScript, Sass, Figma, and learning more...